JanWen/gnar_score/README.md

 ## Predictability

 Out of the 2488 matches included in the dataset, with this elo system 50% of matches have an elo difference of less then 103.
-In all these matches, blue side has a wr of 55%.
+In all these matches, blue side has a win rate of 55%.
 In all matches with an elo diff greater then 103, blue side has a wr of 75%.
-In all red side favoured matches with an elo diff greater then 103, the blue side win rate is 31%. total games 2488 half_match_cutoff 103
+In all red side favoured matches with an elo diff greater then 103, the blue side win rate is 31%.

+The cutoff of 103 for even matched is picked as the point where half of all matches have an elo difference lower then this value.

+total games 2488
+half_match_cutoff 103

+There are a total of 1248 "even" matches where the elo difference between the two teams is less then 103.
 EVEN MATCHES WR 0.55 1248
+in those matches, the blue side has a win rate of 55%

+Out of the 600 matches with a elo difference of over 103, blue side has a 75% win rate when the

 bluefav_matches WR 0.75 667
 redfav_matches WR 0.31 569

 These win rates / elo difference are consitent with what is observed in other rating systems used by FIDE USCF.

 ### Limitations

-- elo system is not a predictive model, it is not supposed to predict failures or upsets, it is supposed to reflact them
+- elo system is not a predictive model, it is not supposed to predict failures or upsets, it is supposed to reflect them
 -  consider player injury
 - predictive power can still be used to verify basic functionality of an elo system